Military Fitness: Getting Your First Pull-Up

 Ideally, you’d be doing chin-ups in addition to barbell training, but the program should work regardless.
 Fear not, the programming for getting your first real chin-up is incredibly simple.

 For those of you that attend gyms and already barbell training, I would recommend training the chin-up twice weekly with at least 2 days in between sessions.
 On both days, I would recommend you attempt a chin-up, then follow it up with 4 sets of banded chin-ups for 4-8 reps.
 I don’t recommend you go all out for the first three sets of chin-ups, leave one or two in the tank, but the last set can be a full max effort attempt.
 Increase the number of reps you do in each set over the weeks, and move to a thinner band when appropriate.
 If you can do 8 reps across the first 3 sets, then more than 8 on the last one, you need a thinner band.
 Rest 2-3 minutes in between sets.
-This same set/rep scheme can be used the lat pulldown, and you can adjust the weight accordingly.
+This same set/rep scheme can be used on the lat pulldown, and you can adjust the weight accordingly.
 By the time you get to a very thin band, or close to your bodyweight in the lat pulldown, you should be able to do at least one chin-up.
 Once you can do more than three chin-ups, the programming will have to change to reflect the increase in strength.

 An example of the program might look something like this: